MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/known-issues.md

 1. Ensure all domain controllers, the source computer, destination computer, and SMS migration computer have installed the March 14, 2023 cumulative update and have been rebooted.
 1. Follow the steps in detail in the Take Action section of [KB5020276](https://support.microsoft.com/topic/kb5020276-netjoin-domain-join-hardening-changes-2b65a0f3-1f4c-42ef-ac0f-1caaf421baf8#bkmk_take_action).
-1. In Windows Admin Center, go to **Server Manager > Storage Migration Service** and then select the job that you want to complete.
+1. In Windows Admin Center, go to **Server Manager > Storage Migration Service**, create or continue an existing job.
-1. On the **Cut over to the new servers > Enter credentials** page, ensure the account used is the same account that was allowed to reuse computer accounts in step 2.
+1. On the **Cut over to the new servers > Adjust Settings** page, ensure the account used for *AD Credentials* is the same account that was allowed to reuse computer accounts in step 2."

 ### Solution 2 - Use the original account for migration

+1. In Windows Admin Center, go to **Server Manager > Storage Migration Service**, create or continue an existing job.
-When reaching the "Adjust Settings" step of the "Cut over to the new servers" phase in Windows Admin Center, under "AD Credentials" ensure the account used is the same account that created or joined the source and destination computer to the domain.
+1. On the **Cut over to the new servers > Adjust Settings** page, ensure the account used for *AD Credentials* is the same account that created or joined the source and destination computer to the domain.

 ### Solution 3 (not recommended) - Use a high-privilege group

+1. In Windows Admin Center, go to **Server Manager > Storage Migration Service**, create or continue an existing job.
-When reaching the "Adjust Settings" step of the "Cut over to the new servers" phase in Windows Admin Center, under "AD Credentials" ensure the account used is a member of Active Directory built-in groups Domain Administrators, Enterprise Administrators or Administrators.
+1. On the **Cut over to the new servers > Adjust Settings** page, ensure the account used for *AD Credentials* is a member of one of the high-privilege Active Directory built-in groups Domain Administrators, Enterprise Administrators or Administrators.

 > [!IMPORTANT]
 > If you have followed Solution #1 and the unjoin operation fails "33% - can't unjoin domain" with error 0x6D1 "The procedure is out of range", the March 14, 2024 cumulative update has not been installed on the source computer, or it was installed but the computer was not restarted.